BOLDLab/response-map/README.md

 This project is licensed under the terms of the MIT license.

 ##Contact
-The best contact point apart from opening github issues or comments is to email technical@uqx.uq.edu.au
+The best contact point apart from opening github issues or comments is to email <a href='mailto:bold@newcastle.edu.au'>bold@newcastle.edu.au</a>